microsoft/vcpkg/docs/specifications/ports-overlay.md

 ### B. Allow users to keep unmodified upstream ports

-Users would be able to keep unmodified versions of the ports shipped with `vcpkg` and update them via `vcpkg update` and `vcpkg upgrade` without having to solve merge conflicts.
+Users will be able to keep unmodified versions of the ports shipped with `vcpkg` and update them via `vcpkg update` and `vcpkg upgrade` without having to solve merge conflicts.

-### C. Allow users to maintain their own ports repositories.

 ## 2. Other design concerns

-* Additional paths must be specified during `vcpkg install` using a new option: `--overlay-ports`.
+* Allow a set of `vcpkg` commands to optionally accept additional paths to be used when searching for ports.
 * Additional paths must take precedence when resolving names of ports to install.
-* Users should be able to specify multiple additional paths.
+* Allow users to specify multiple additional paths.
-* The order in which additional paths are specified is used to solve ambiguous port names.
+* Provide a simple disambiguation mechanism to resolve ambiguous port names.
+* After resolving a port name, the installation process has to work the same as for ports shipped by `vcpkg`.
 * This **DOES NOT ENABLE MULTIPLE VERSIONS** of a same library to be **INSTALLED SIDE-BY-SIDE**.
-* After resolving a port name to a portfile, the installation process works the same as for ports shipped by `vcpkg`.

 ## 3. Proposed solution

-This document proposes adding a new option `--overlay-ports` to the `vcpkg install`, `vcpkg update`, and `vcpkg upgrade` commands to specify additional paths containing ports.

-It is not the goal of this document to discuss library versioning or project dependency management solutions, which would require the ability to install multiple versions of a same library side-by-side.

-It proposes allowing additional locations to search for ports during package installation that would override and complement the set of ports provided by `vcpkg` (ports under the `<vcpkg_root>/ports` directory).
+This document proposes allowing additional locations to search for ports during package installation that will override and complement the set of ports provided by `vcpkg` (ports under the `<vcpkg_root>/ports` directory).`

+A new option `--overlay-ports` will be added to the `vcpkg install`, `vcpkg update`, `vcpkg upgrade`, `vcpkg export`, and `vcpkg depend-info` commands to specify additional paths containing ports.

-From a user experience perspective, a user expresses interest in adding additional lookup locations by passing the `--overlay-ports` option followed by paths to:
+From a user experience perspective, a user expresses interest in adding additional lookup locations by passing the `--overlay-ports` option followed by a path to:

+* an individual port (directory containing a `CONTROL` file),
+  * `vcpkg install sqlite3 --overlay-ports="C:\custom-ports\sqlite3"`

-* directories containing ports,
+* a directory containing ports,
   * `vcpkg install sqlite3 --overlay-ports=\\share\org\custom-ports`

-* ports (directory containing a `portfile.cmake` file),
-  * `vcpkg install sqlite3 --overlay-ports="C:\custom-ports\sqlite3"`

-* and files listing paths to the former two.
+* a file listing paths to the former two.
   * `vcpkg install sqlite3 --overlay-ports=..\port-repos.txt`

     _port-repos.txt_